πŸƒ 3 KM = ONE PINT Β· 75 KCAL/KM Β· 200 KCAL/PINT ● HONEST MATH πŸ‡ΏπŸ‡¦ SA Β· πŸ‡±πŸ‡» LV Β· πŸ‡°πŸ‡ͺ KE Β· πŸ‡³πŸ‡¬ NG

 0

 Different beers have different calorie counts.
 A light beer might have 100 calories, while an IPA can have 200+ calories.
-Choose your favorite beer to see how many you've earned!
+Choose your favorite to see how many you've earned.

 Ultra Light